Producer Name Alejandro Condori Choqque and Cleofe Consa Ttito

 Descriptors Coating, Sweet, Rounded

-Alejandro and Cleofe’s families have farmed coffee for multiple generations, and are founders of the new Lacco Valley Coop, which consists of 40 families who farm in the remote Mapacho River basin.
-There is no road to these farms – all coffee and supplies requires a 2 hour walk from the main road, and mules are used to transport all the harvested coffee up the steep hillsides to trucks that transport the coffee to the mill.
-This is the second time that their coffee will be sold in external markets using their names and farm name; last harvest Idle Hands helped to be the first roaster to sell their coffee using their names and farm.
+Alejandro and Cleofe’s families have farmed coffee for multiple generations and are founders of the Lacco Valley Coop, which today includes 40 families farming in the remote Mapacho River basin.
+There is no road to these farms—everything must be carried on a two-hour walk from the main road, and mules transport harvested coffee up steep hillsides to waiting trucks that bring it to the mill.
+That first year of partnering marked the first time their coffee was being sold in external markets under their own name and identity.

-Alongside with helping the farmers gain external market access for their coffees, the Lacco Valley Coop supports the indigenous Quechua farmers who are the guardians of the critical UNESCO World Heritage Site Manu National Park.
-The cooperative is also working hard on soil health, farm renovation, and irrigation projects to improve production with the hope of tripling farmer incomes over the next five years.
+Alongside helping farmers gain access to international markets, the Lacco Valley Coop supports the indigenous Quechua communities who serve as guardians of the critical UNESCO World Heritage Site Manu National Park.
+The cooperative is also investing in soil health, farm renovation, and irrigation projects to improve production, with the goal of tripling farmer incomes over the next five years.

 Production Cost $5.89